Our Top Free Resource

 This comprehensive estate planning kit helps you protect your family and establish your legacy.
 FREE!Download My Kit

-You can take advantage of a simple way to benefit Gleaners Community Food Bank and receive tax benefits in return.
-You can give any amount up to $100,000 per year from your IRA directly to a qualified charity such as Gleaners Community Food Bank without having to pay income taxes on the money.
+You can give any amount (up to a maximum of $100,000) per year from your IRA directly to a qualified charity such as Gleaners Community Food Bank without having to pay income taxes on the money.
+Gifts of any value $100,000 or less are eligible for this benefit and you can feel good knowing that you are making a difference at Gleaners.
 This popular gift option is commonly called the IRA charitable rollover, but you may also see it referred to as a qualified charitable distribution, or QCD for short.

 By making a gift this year of any amount up to $100,000 from your IRA, you can see your philanthropic dollars at work.
 You are jump-starting the legacy you would like to leave and giving yourself the joy of watching your philanthropy take shape.
 Moreover, you can fulfill any outstanding pledge you may have made by transferring that amount from your IRA as long as it is $100,000 or less for the year.